w3f/polkadot-wiki/docs/learn/learn-consensus.md

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} interchain operability in mind.
 The protocol allows participants of the remote network to verify finality proofs created by the
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} relay chain validators.
 In other
-words: clients in the Ethereum network should able to verify that the
+words: clients in the Ethereum network should be able to verify that the
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} network is at a specific state.

 Storing all the information necessary to verify the state of the remote chain, such as the block